DOC

 Bearish

-• Extremely Elevated Valuation Multiples: The stock trades at a trailing P/E of 156.9x and a forward P/E of 82.6x, which are extreme outliers even for a REIT.
-These multiples imply an unsustainable expectation for flawless earnings recovery and leave the stock vulnerable to severe multiple compression if estimates are missed.
+• Extremely High Valuation Multiples: The stock trades at a trailing P/E of 156.9x and a forward P/E of 121.7x, which are astronomically high and signal the market is pricing in a perfect earnings recovery.
+Any stumble in the anticipated rebound would cause severe multiple compression.

 DOC Technical Analysis